uqlibrary/rl-bookmarking-extension/README.md

 $ npm install # This should also run bower install
 # replace ./images/*.png and ./_locales with institutional preferences
 $ grunt # This will build a Chrome/Opera/Vivaldi extension
-$ grunt dist-msedge # This will build a Microsoft Edge extension
+$ grunt dist-manifold # This will build a (Manifoldjs)[https://github.com/pwa-builder/ManifoldJS] compatible manifest, which can be used to package an MS Edge extension
 $ grunt --identifier="{AMO UUID}" # This will build the extension with a Mozilla Add-on Identifier
 ```